 In the first instance, employers should make every effort to support working from home, including by providing suitable IT and equipment as they have been already.
 This will apply to many different types of businesses, particularly those who typically would have worked in offices or online.

-Where work can only be done in the workplace, the government have set out tailored guidelines for employers to help protect their workforce and customers from coronavirus while still continuing to trade or getting their business back up and running.
-The government will be publishing even more detailed COVID-19 secure guidelines in the coming days, which has been developed in consultation with businesses and trades unions.
+Where work can only be done in the workplace, we have set out tailored guidelines for employers to help protect their workforce and customers from coronavirus while still continuing to trade or getting their business back up and running.
+We have published detailed COVID-19 secure guidelines, which has been developed in consultation with businesses and trades unions.

-These ‘back to work’ guidelines apply to those in essential retail like:
+These COVID-19 Secure guidelines apply to those in essential retail like:

 - those in construction and manufacturing